· Jack Young · Education · 16 min read

 Portable & Fixed Drives

-A Fixed hard disc is used to store operating system and not for storing applications which we needs portability.
+Used to store operating system and not for storing applications which we needs portability.
 Also it stores any application which requires very fast access to data for both reading and writing.

-A Portable hard disc is used to store very large files which need transporting from one computer to another.
+Used to store very large files which need transporting from one computer to another.

 Operating System Software